 Lectures provide an opportunity for students, faculty, and other interested persons in the region to hear a noted speaker or scholar address issues of public interest or concern.
 Topics range from contemporary theological and philosophical debates to the relevant issues of our time.

 Workshops provide an occasion for small groups to work intensely on specific questions or problems of interest.
 It is hoped that these will stimulate further reflection and study.
-The Steel Center sponsors a Preaching Workshop, a Philosophy of Religion Workshop, and a Ministers' Workshop each year.
+Workshop schedule to be announced.

 Friday Afternoon Discussions provide an opportunity for people to come together and talk about various areas of interest.
 The discussions are not limited to religion and philosophy.
 A wide variety of topics are discussed, including politics, literature, social issues, and scientific questions.
-The discussions are held each Friday in the Raney Building and are open to the public.
+The discussions are held each Friday in the Religion and Philosophy Commons and are open to the public.